-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly to lower your cholesterol and triglyceride levels and to decide if you should continue to take it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine if you have a major surgery, major injury, or you develop other serious health problems.
+You may need to stop using this medicine if you have a major surgery, major injury, or if you develop other serious health problems.

-Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness.
-These could be symptoms of serious muscle problems such as myopathy or immune-mediated necrotizing myopathy (IMNM).
+Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness, especially if you also have unusual tiredness or a fever.
+These may be symptoms of serious muscle problems, such as myopathy or immune-mediated necrotizing myopathy (IMNM).

-Call your doctor right away if you have dark-colored urine, fever, muscle cramps or spasms, muscle pain or stiffness, or unusual tiredness or weakness.
+Call your doctor right away if you have dark urine, fever, muscle cramps or spasms, muscle pain or stiffness, or unusual tiredness or weakness.
 These could be symptoms of a serious muscle problem called rhabdomyolysis, which can cause kidney problems.

-Call your doctor right away if you get a headache, stomach pain, vomiting, dark-colored urine, loss of appetite, weight loss, general feeling of tiredness or weakness, light-colored stools, upper right stomach pain, or yellow eyes or skin.
-These could be symptoms of liver damage.
+Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
+These could be symptoms of a serious liver problem.